maniospas/Blombly/docs/basics/structs.md

 6
 </pre>

-The relation between the struct and the method retrieved with the dot notation from it is maintained only within the current scope.
-But the block may be attached to another struct to serve as its method, or even be completely detached from any struct if it is returned from a function call.
+The relation between the struct and the method retrieved with the dot notation is maintained only within the current scope.
+But the block may be attached to another struct to serve as its method, or even be completely detached from any struct when returned from a function call.

 <br>